SUNET/edusign-app/README.rst

 service that we have used the same IdP it will be using (setting it as value to the :code:`DEBUG_IDP` setting).

-The default configuration for development is in the :file:`environment-devel` file.
+The default configuration for development is in the :code:`environment-devel` file.
-We copy this file to :file:`environment-current` (in the root of the repository, at the same level as :file:`environment-devel`) and change the settings there.
+We copy this file to :code:`environment-current` (in the root of the repository, at the same level as :code:`environment-devel`) and change the settings there.
 This file should only contain environment variables with their values (not comments or anything else).

 In principle, we should only need to change the settings for the eduSign API.
 The absolute minimum is to set the basic auth credentials, as values to the variables :code:`EDUSIGN_API_USERNAME` and :code:`EDUSIGN_API_PASSWORD`.
-This is assuming that we are using the API at :file:`https://sig.idsec.se/signint/v1/`, with profile :code:`edusign-test`, and that we have an account at :file:`https://eduid.se`.
+This is assuming that we are using the API at :code:`https://sig.idsec.se/signint/v1/`, with profile :code:`edusign-test`, and that we have an account at :code:`https://eduid.se`.

 If we are not using the eduSign API settings mentioned above, we would set the API URL (without any API method) at :code:`EDUSIGN_API_BASE_URL`, the profile name at